No one system of morality is universal. But can we find a way to synchronize the world?

 The doctrine has also been questioned in its addition to most debates.
 Does it even make sense?
 If it is believed that one should follow the moral principles imposed culturally, that makes no point in arguing the validity of other cultures, as one would have to first see the culture as authority.
 But this would close the debate uninterestingly.
 Therefore we look at the argument of cultural diversity where it takes the truth of the statement “no one system of morality is universally valid”.
 This leads to conclude the underlying assumption that some beliefs are false.
 Why can’t some people be wrong about their morality however strongly the hold to their conviction?
 An example to back the logic used is in other fields of science where many professionals disagree among themselves.
 A case that goes against ethical relativity is where morality is questioned by the individuals within the culture (after the assumption that each culture should comply with their respective prevailing opinions and morals).

 The argument however is more complicated as the logic behind acknowledging culturally imposed patterns as “right” is heavily scrutinized by the Argumentum ad Nazium.
-This states the example of the Nazi culture that was clearly mistaken about « some » moral principles such as genomics which disregards assimilation.
-Assuming, Germany had won World War II, and established Nazi values over Europe, the question of whether their values (human good emerges from conflict and domination) would then be deemed as good after they would have had settled as a culture seems conclusive.
-Surely, they would still be flawed in some aspects of their ideologies even if they had their own culture.
-The Nazi example seems enough to suggest the flaw with ethical relativism as the consequence of its applied doctrine here seems unacceptable.
-What ethical relativism seems to be promoting is tolerance; the idea of respecting the choice of one another.
-Is this acceptable?
-It could well be seen as confusion or moral cowardice when one is asked to withhold judgement from cases of extreme evil [e.g. some elements of Islam regarding all non-Muslims termed ‘kaffirs’].
+This states the example of the Nazi culture that was clearly mistaken about « some » moral principles regarding human evolution and natural selection – policies that discarded assimilation and considered all non-Germans as inferior.
+Assuming that Germany had won World War II and applied Nazi policies and values over Europe and other areas, the question of whether their policies and values (i.e. human good emerges from conflict and domination) would then be deemed as good after they would have had settled as a culture seems conclusive.
+Surely, they would still be flawed in some aspects of their ideologies and policies even if they had their own culture.

-The examples mentioned seem to bring ethical relativism to just a matter of adopting a tolerant attitude towards others; even if it goes against your beliefs as a human being.
-While relativism does not seem to add much to the main outcome, it does help parties cope with their differences with an element of fairness: accepting the fact that judgements of taste & lifestyle differs from person to person, and what may be deemed as ‘perfect’ to some may in fact be a torturous nightmare to others [others sometimes in direct genetic networks/bloodlines or culture/nationality/class/IQ,etc].
+To conclude, the examples mentioned seem to bring ethical relativism to just a matter of adopting a tolerant attitude towards others in personal matters of taste, even if it goes against yours.
+While relativism does not seem to provide absolute solutions to debates related to the management of civilisation, it does help parties cope with their differences with an element of fairness: accepting the fact that judgements of personal taste & lifestyle differs from one individual to another – what may be deemed as ‘perfect’ to an individual may in fact be a horrific and torturous nightmare to others [who may even be in the direct bloodline, network, culture, nationality, class, IQ group, etc].

 And a nod to Garo.
 A for sparking the question.